younggi0123/NLP_Transformer_based_dialog_engine/README.md

 # transformer_based_dialog_engine

-Transformer(Attention is all you need) based dialog engine. (use tensorflow)
+It is also based on the 'Attention is all you need' written by Google.

+※ just use tensorflow not pytorch